christianwach/bp-group-hierarchy-propagate/readme.txt

 == Description ==

-The BP Group Hierarchy Propagate Activity plugin enables propagation of Activity Items up a hierarchy of BuddyPress Groups established by the BP Group Hierarchy plugin.
+The BP Group Hierarchy Propagate plugin enables propagation of Activity Items up a hierarchy of BuddyPress Groups established by the BP Group Hierarchy plugin.

 Note: this plugin has been developed and tested using BuddyPress 1.7 and BP Group Hierarchy 1.3.8.